SpoonLabs/coming/README.md

 Coming writes the output in the folder indicated by the argument ` -output `.

+## Mined Instances

 When running Coming in mode `-mode mineinstance` the output is a file name `instances_found.json` , which shows the different instances.

+An example of the content of such file is:

 ```
 "instances": [